marianogutierrez/GMPLib-PsuedoPrimeGenerator/README.md

     the numbers are then printed each on a new line.

     Note: the numbers will be at least B bits, this is the purpose of the arg.
+    Note: the program will also output guaranteed prime numbers as told this was ok too.

     Compilation line: gcc prog2_2.c prog2_1.c -l pthread -lgmp  -g -o  prog2_2